valancej/documentation/_pro/builds-and-configuration/image-registries.md

 	codeship/dockercfg-generator /opt/data/dockercfg
 ```

-**Note** that the `DOCKER_REGISTRY` endpoint can be changed to reference a registry other than Dockerhub, such as Quay.io, as long as the registry authenticates with the `docker  login` command.
+**Note** that the `DOCKER_REGISTRY` endpoint can be changed to reference a registry other than Docker Hub, such as Quay.io, as long as the registry authenticates with the `docker login` command.

 ### Generating Credentials With A Service

-Due to an increasing number of container registry vendors using different methods to generate Docker temporary credentials, we also have support for custom dockercfg credential generation at runtime.
-By using a custom service within your list of Codeship services, you can integrate with a standard dockercfg generation container for your desired provider.
+Due to an increasing number of container registry vendors using different methods to generate Docker temporary credentials, we also have support for custom `dockercfg` credential generation at runtime.
+By using a custom service within your list of Codeship services, you can integrate with a standard `dockercfg` generation container for your desired provider.

 Taking advantage of this feature is fairly simple.
 First off, add a service using the image for your desired registry provider to your [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}) file.
 You can add any [links]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}), [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) or [volumes]({{ site.baseurl }}{% link _pro/builds-and-configuration/docker-volumes.md %}) you need, just like with a regular service.